Spain Digital Nomad Visa Guide (2024)

 Benefit #5: Well-organized healthcare system

-Moreover, private health insurance covers dental care expenses, unlike public health insurance.
+Moreover, private health insurance covers dental care expenses, unlike the public one.

 Benefit #6: Great weather and air quality